Thursday, May 29, 2025

 Remarks on Eriahi

-Some names attested in Etiuni can be found in later Armenian sources.
-Well known examples are the Welikuni/Welikuhi and Silukuni known in Armenian as Gelakuni and Cluk ( Ծղուկ) with regular w>g shift.
+Some names attested in Etiuni can also be found in later Armenian sources.
+Well-known examples include Welikuni/Welikuhi and Silukuni, known in Armenian as Gelakuni and Cluk (Ծղուկ), reflecting the regular w > g sound shift.

-But instead Eriahi we find Shirak, which in most likelihood is a later Arsacid era term.
-Since Kapantsian theories has been proposed that Eriahi could be of Indo-Iranian origin based on their name similarity to Aria.
-However ancient DNA from Shirak region is not particularly supportive of this theory.
-We have dozens of ancient DNA from various sites in Shirak and none of them can be securely linked to Indo-Iranians.
-Eriahi seems to be a regular Etiuni tribe similar to other Etiuni tribes.
+However, instead of Eriahi we find the name Shirak, which is most likely a later term from the Arsacid era.
+Since the time of Kapantsian, theories have been proposed that Eriahi could be of Indo-Iranian origin, based on the similarity of the name to Aria.
+However, ancient DNA from the Shirak region does not particularly support this theory.
+We now have dozens of ancient DNA samples from various sites in Shirak, and none of them can be securely linked to Indo-Iranian populations.
+Eriahi appears to have been a regular Etiuni tribe, similar to the other tribes of Etiuni.

 An update to the previous posting.

-Thanks to the vigilance of our members Tigran Sg and others I checked once more all available data about the J2-Z6065>P81 and here an update to the previous posting.
+Thanks to the vigilance of our members, Tigran Sg and others, I re-examined all available data on J2-Z6065>P81.
+Here is an update to the previous post.

-In the Lazaridis et al. 2024 preprint a new Maykop sample was published.
-The paper itself didn't provided much details about it's subclade and I assumed that there is no enough coverage.
-However after the paper was published in Nature this year and files became available it's subclade is now known and it's J2-Z6065>P81 according the FTDNA.
-Another reason that I missed it is that the Chinese website YTree places P81 in very different place of J2 which further confused me.
+In the Lazaridis et al. (2024) preprint, a new Maykop sample was published.
+The paper itself did not provide many details about its subclade, and I initially assumed that the coverage was insufficient.
+However, after the paper was formally published in Nature this year and the files became available, its subclade could be identified.
+According to FTDNA, it belongs to J2-Z6065>P81.
+Another reason I overlooked it earlier is that the Chinese website YTree places P81 in a very different position within J2, which further contributed to the confusion.

-Returning to the J2-P81 from the Alan period, we can now be sure that it had local origin.
-At last from Bronze Age and Eneolithic.
+Returning to the J2-P81 sample from the Alan period, we can now be confident that it had a local origin, at least dating back to the Bronze Age or even the Eneolithic.

 Comments on migrations over Caucasus

-Ancient DNA permitted to uncover migrations over Caucasus in deep past.
-Some were expected and some unexpected.
-Despite this we still know very little about more recent migrations.
+Ancient DNA has made it possible to uncover migrations across the Caucasus in the distant past.
+Some of these movements were expected, while others were surprising.
+Despite these advances, we still know relatively little about more recent migrations.

 Links in the comments.